Title – Jane the virgin

 “I know romance novels are all about fate and destiny, but I don’t think one has ever been written that could come close to our story.
 If they were ever two people destined to be together, it’s us”.
 Oh, isn’t that the most romantic thing you’ve ever heard?
 Okay, probably not, since you’re not the one the quote’s about.
 But still, you can give it some credit.

 I just finished the first season from “Jane the virgin” and oh my, has that been a long, crazy ride.
 To be honest, even though I knew I had three seasons left, I didn’t want to let it go.
-Maybe scrolling trough Netflix is helpful after all, ‘cause that’s the way I found this series.
+Maybe scrolling through Netflix is helpful after all, ‘cause that’s the way I found this series.

-But, to be 100% real, I doubted it trough out the first episode.
+But, to be 100% real, I doubted it throughout the first episode.
 It was so full of satire, that I thought it’s the kind of show that just makes fun of everything else, and I didn’t feel like watching that at the moment.
 But I thought to myself “Come on, you love a good irony, wait for some development”.
 So I did.
 As I said, it’s pure satire, at least the first three or so episodes, but you’ll laugh at it.
 Unless you get hurt REALLY easily.
-It makes fun of the typical telenovela scenarios.
+It makes fun of the typical telenovela (soap operas) scenarios.
 I adored that, since my grandma made me watch telenovelas when I was 12.
 That was excruciating pain, since those are full of awkward, cringe worthy meetings.
 So I loved that “Jane the virgin” made fun of all that.

 Then, it became serious.
 More or less.
 Hey, it’s still a romantic comedy.
 The series has a narrator (Anthony Mendez) and to be truthful, if you’ll watch it with English subtitles like me, you’ll laugh so much.
 Whenever he speaks, Netflix says that the “Latin Lover Narrator” speaks.
 Also, I wish he was a character, since he’s the funniest guy ever.
 It’s a pity the rest of the characters can’t hear him.
 At the beginning of each episode he makes a recap.
 “Jane was artificially inseminated with Rafael’s sperm” you’ll hear almost every episode.
 And to be honest, that’s why all the mess in the show starts in the first place.
 Oh, have I mentioned that the insemination happened by mistake?